David Walliams: Children's novels

 In September 2015 he released Grandpa's Great Escape.
 The story follows a boy called Jack trying to rescue his Grandpa who suffers from Alzheimer's disease from a care home run by an evil matron.
 The book was adapted for BBC One, with the script written by Walliams and Kevin Cecil, and starring Tom Courtenay as Grandpa.
-This book, although set in the 1980s like Awful Auntie is, sees the return of Raj the newsagent.
+This book, being set in the 1980s, sees the return of Raj the newsagent.
 The same year that Grandpa's Great Escape was published, Walliams backed children's fairytales app GivingTales in aid of UNICEF, together with Roger Moore, Stephen Fry, Ewan McGregor, Joan Collins, Joanna Lumley, Michael Caine, Charlotte Rampling and Paul McKenna.

 The Midnight Gang was published in November 2016.
 Bad Dad was published in November 2017.
 Walliams sold £16.57 million worth of books in 2017.
 The Ice Monster was published in November 2018.
 In 2020, the book Code Name Bananas, which was set in World War II-era Britain was published, and was being announced on Walliams' Instagram.
 Walliams' next children's novel, Spaceboy, was published in September 2022.
 On 5 April 2023, the children's novel Robodog was published.
 The story is about Robodog, the newest recruit at the police dog school, as he sets out to save his city from some evil criminals trying to destroy it.

+In 2018, Walliams's books constituted 44% of all sales of HarperCollins children's titles, generating revenue of £100 million by 2019, but in the summer of 2025 sales of his books fell by 60%.
+Former HarperCollins UK CEO Charlie Redmayne had departed the company in October under unexplained circumstances, with Kate Elton succeeding him.
+HarperCollins terminated their contract with Walliams in December 2025 following a year-long investigation into alleged inappropriate behaviour and harassment towards young women at the company, during which one employee was given a five-figure payoff and female staff were advised to only visit him in pairs.